 What do bed bugs look like?

 Many people believe that bed bugs can’t be seen by the human eye, but this is not true.
 While they are small, adults can grow to be about 1/4 of an inch in length.
 Bed bugs are wingless parasites that are flat and oval-shaped.
 Adults are reddish-brown, although they do become a deeper red directly after feeding.
 While the adults can be seen, their whitish colored eggs are almost impossible to see with the human eye, and their newly hatched nymphs are no bigger than a pinhead.
 In the case of a very large infestation, they create a distinctive unpleasant odor inside homes and other properties.

 Where are bed bugs found?

-Bed bugs are found hiding and living in places mainly where people (their main food source) are also present.
+Bed bugs are found hiding and living in places mainly where people (their main food source) are also present which makes Quad Cities a perfect home for them.
 They cannot fly or jump so they rely on hitchhiking to move themselves from new location to new location.
 They are commonly found invading places like used furniture and clothing stores, airports, bus stations, libraries, hotels, motels, shopping centers, dormitories, movie theaters, and other public places.
 During the day their flat bodies allow them to hide inside cracks and crevices that are found in wooden furniture, walls, box springs, mattresses, baseboards, light switches, windows, and picture frames.
 Bed bugs are efficient crawlers and come out at night from their daytime hiding spots to feed.

 What do bed bugs eat?

 Bed bugs are parasitic pests that feed on blood.
 Humans are their preferred food source, but in a pinch they will feed on any warm-blooded animal.
 If no food sources are available and the adults are already well fed, they can survive for approximately 6-7 months until they find a new host.
 They can also enter a state of semi-hibernation that can last for months when the temperature falls below 61°F.

 DIY bed bug prevention and control tips